← All companies

 Total fully-diluted shares195Mlow

-Implied share price (latest primary)$8medium
+Implied share price (illustrative only)~$20low

 Primary equity type grantedISO/NSOhigh